GridTools/gt4py/docs/development/CI/cscs-ci.md

 ## Initial Setup

-Follow the steps in [https://gitlab.com/cscs-ci/ci-testing/containerised_ci_doc]().
+Follow the steps in the [CSCS-CI documentation](https://gitlab.com/cscs-ci/ci-testing/containerised_ci_doc).
 You will require the help of someone who can register the project to be allowed to run CI on CSCS machines.

 ## Current Configuration

-The configuration can be viewed and changed at [https://cicd-ext-mw.cscs.ch/ci/setup_ci]() after logging in with the credentials for "cscs-ci setup for gt4py", which can be found on the internal credentials store in the GT4Py folder.
+The configuration can be viewed and changed on the [setup page](https://cicd-ext-mw.cscs.ch/ci/setup_ci) after logging in with the credentials for "cscs-ci setup for gt4py", which can be found on the internal credentials store in the GT4Py folder.

 ### Whitelisted Users